 Does your family love Chinese take-out, but you'd like to avoid the expense and extra calories of restaurant dishes?
-With this awesome list of Chinese recipes for kids, there's no need to order take-out to get great Chinese food.
+With this awesome list of Chinese recipes for kids, there's no need to order take-out to get great-tasting Chinese food.
 Your family is going to love these recipes for kid-friendly Chinese food dishes that are fun to eat, jam-packed full of flavor and healthy ingredients, and so easy for moms and dads to make at home.

 01 of 10